Bernhard von Bülow: Daily Telegraph Affair

-Wilhelm was due to be away from Germany during the Reichstag debate, on a trip to Austria, and received much criticism for not staying at home.
+Wilhelm was due to be away from Germany during the Reichstag debate on a trip to Austria and received much criticism for not staying at home.
 Wilhelm queried whether he ought to cancel the trip, but Bülow advised him to continue with it.
 Holstein asked Bülow about Wilhelm's absence; Bülow denied advising Wilhelm to go.
 Matters were not improved when during the visit, Count Dietrich von Hülsen-Haeseler, the chief of the German Imperial Military Cabinet, died from a heart attack at Donaueschingen, the estate of Prince Max von Fürstenberg.
 On Wilhelm's return, Bülow persuaded him to endorse a statement that he concurred with Bülow's statements to the Reichstag.
-Wilhelm was now close to breakdown and considering abdication.
+Wilhelm was at that point close to breakdown and considering abdication.

 Wilhelm withdrew from public appearances for six weeks, which was generally seen as an act of penitence rather than the consequence of his depression.
 Public opinion began to reflect on whether the Chancellor had failed to advise him properly and then failed to defend Wilhelm's actions in the Reichstag.
 Wilhelm's own view of the affair began to change to blaming Bülow for failing to warn him of the difficulties that the article would cause.
 He determined that Bülow would have to be replaced.
-In June 1909, difficulties arose in obtaining additional finance for ongoing ship construction.
+In June 1909, difficulties arose in obtaining additional financing for ongoing ship construction.
 Wilhelm warned Bülow that if he failed to carry a majority for imposing inheritance taxes, Bülow would have to resign.
 He was defeated by eight votes.
 On board the royal yacht, Hohenzollern, on 26 June, Bülow offered his resignation, exactly twelve years after accepting the office.

 On 14 July, the resignation was announced, and Theobald von Bethmann Hollweg became the new Chancellor.
 Wilhelm dined with the Bülows and expressed his regret that the prince was determined to resign.
 He observed that he had been informed that some of those who voted against the inheritance tax had done so out of animosity against Bülow and his handling of the Telegraph affair, rather out of opposition to the tax.
 For his services to the state, Bülow was awarded the Order of the Black Eagle set in diamonds.